 Our group has over 14k members, consisting of previous visitors, locals, and those planning their first trip.

 Cheapest Time of Year

-If you want short lines and cheaper hotel and flight rates, and don’t mind cold weather, January, February, March, and November are your cheapest options.
+If you want short lines and cheaper hotel and flight rates, and you don’t mind cold weather, then January, February, March, and November are the cheapest months to visit Berlin.